natanai/nvc-app/README.md

 # allneeds.app

 A retro Nonviolent Communication explorer that keeps every tool on-device.
-Build an inventory of strategies to tend to your basic human needs, journal through situations and feelings, and explore hubs for each category with playful magnet interactions.
+Build an inventory of strategies to tend to your basic human needs, journal through faux feelings and feelings, and explore hubs for each category with playful magnet interactions.
 The static site runs entirely in the browser, stores preferences and notes in localStorage with import/export controls, and ships with installable PWA metadata for offline use.

 ## Getting started